Now Accepting Applications for September 2019

 Students will work on interdisciplinary teams to produce reports and prepare professional presentations in most courses.
 Group work provides the opportunity to develop and practice communication, leadership and project management skills; skills which are essential for working on complex problems with a variety of stakeholders in the face of challenges posed by societal changes related to the environment and ecological demands.

-The co-operative work placement term provides students the opportunity to put into practice sklls developed while in the program and the opportunity to secure a relevant work experience within the field, before graduation.
+The co-operative work term provides students the opportunity to put into practice sklls developed while in the program and the opportunity to secure a relevant work experience within the field, before graduation.
 Students are fully supported throughout the process of seeking and successfully interviewing for co-op positions.
 Students may choose to seek co-op opportunities outside of program offerings.